 Have you chosen to relocate to a foreign country from the United States?
 Unless you are a diplomat or a university professor, the chances are that this will be your first time doing so.
-To add to the difficulties involved with moving from one country to another, there is a great uncertainty in choosing an international moving company.
+To add to the difficulties of moving from one country to another, there is great uncertainty in choosing an international moving company.

 However, even in most of these companies, the employee is usually requested to make his own arrangements so that he can decide if it makes more sense to send his personal belongings or to buy things new in his new home.
 Because of the current tax regulations in the USA, it usually makes more sense for you to send your belongings, as stipends from your employer are fully taxed as regular income.

 Choosing an international shipping company is confusing.
 You will probably call several companies or have companies approach you by entering your personal details into a form that appears to be for a quote.
 Expect to get quotes for moving services which will be surprisingly varied.
-You will receive prices that appear so different, you won’t be sure that they are talking about the same services.
+You will receive prices that appear so different; you won’t be sure that they are talking about the same services.

-So if you are unable to rely upon friends and relatives who have used similar services, or receive quotes that are not comprehendible, how do you go about choosing an international shipping company to relocate your family to a new country?
+So if you are unable to rely upon friends and relatives who have used similar services or receive quotes that are not comprehendible, how do you go about choosing an international shipping company to relocate your family to a new country?
 There are still considerations that you can use to help you choose: